RoostGPT

 # Additional env vars

-LANGUAGE= # Optional; Default is java; Supports [java, go, python, csharp, nodejs, reactjs, cpp]
+LANGUAGE=java # Optional; Default is java; Supports [java, go, python, csharp, nodejs, cpp]

-AI_TYPE= # Optional; Default is openai; Supports [openai, vertexai, azure_open_ai, open_source_ai, sagemaker_model, claude_ai, dbrx]
+AI_TYPE=openai # Optional; Default is openai; Supports [openai, vertexai, azure_open_ai, open_source_ai, sagemaker_model, claude_ai, dbrx, bedrock_ai, deepseek_ai]

 PACKAGES_TO_SCAN=* # Optional; Default is "*"; used for LANGUAGE=java, for generating tests for specific packages; Enter comma seperated values.
 E.g. "com.demo.sample,"com.example.products"

-TEST_TYPE= # Optional; Default is unit Supports [unit, functional, artillery, integration, api-spec-test]
+TEST_TYPE=unit # Optional; Default is unit Supports [unit, functional, artillery, integration, api-spec-test, ui-test, functional-source]

 FUNCTIONS_TO_TEST= # Optional; List of function names to be tested, separated by comma.
 Name to be specified as module.[class.]method OR module.function

-VERIFY_TEST= # Optional; Default is true, Supports [true, false]
+VERIFY_TEST=false # Optional; Default is false, Supports [true, false]

 CUSTOM_TAGS= # Optional; The tags to be attached to test code, so that the test's can run based on tags